 Editor’s note: Check out our 2021 Career-Launching Companies List.

-Today we are pleased to present our fourth annual list of US mid-sized technology companies with momentum.
-We publish this list because we believe these companies are the ideal places for young people to start their careers.
-Most Wealthfront clients are in their 20s and 30s, and their financial success will primarily come from success in their professional careers.
-Nothing early in your career is more important than achieving success — and nothing signals success more than working for a successful company (for a complete explanation of this logic please see the post that accompanied our original list: 48 Hot Tech Companies To Build A Career).
+Each year we publish a list of rapidly growing mid-sized private technology companies.
+In our opinion, these companies are the ideal places for young people to start their careers.
+Our logic: Nothing early in your career is more important than achieving success — and nothing signals success more than working for a successful company (for a complete explanation of this logic please see 48 Hot Tech Companies To Build A Career).

-To qualify for our list a company must currently have revenues between $20 million and $300 million and be on a trajectory to grow at a rate in excess of 50% over at least the next four years.
-We built our list by surveying the partners of the following 16 venture capital firms: Accel Partners, Andreessen Horowitz, Benchmark, DAG Ventures, Dragoneer, Greylock Partners, Index Ventures, Lightspeed, Kleiner Perkins Caufield & Byers, Matrix Partners, Redpoint Ventures, Ribbit Capital, Sequoia Capital, the Social + Capital Partnership, Spark Capital and TCV.
-Download the full list here.
+To qualify for our career-launching list a company must have revenues between $20 million and $300 million and be on a trajectory to grow at a rate in excess of 50% over at least the next three years.
+We built our list by surveying the partners of the following 11 venture capital firms: Accel Partners, Andreessen Horowitz, Benchmark Capital, DAG Ventures, Greylock Partners, Index Ventures, Kleiner Perkins Caufield & Byers, Matrix Partners, Redpoint Ventures, Sequoia Capital and the Social + Capital Partnership.
+We may have missed a few companies that qualify, but we doubt we missed more than a handful.

 Changes Since Last Year

-As usual the majority (57%) of the companies are based in the San Francisco Bay Area.
-The majority of the Bay Area companies (60%) are still located in San Francisco rather than Silicon Valley, although surprisingly the percentage is down from a peak of 70% last year.
+As usual the vast majority (66%) of the companies are based in the San Francisco Bay Area.
+Interestingly, the majority of the Bay Area companies (70%) are now located in San Francisco, not the Silicon Valley.
+This trend has been underway for a while, but it’s interesting to see it in the statistics.

-New York and Boston are distant competitors to the Bay Area when it comes to hosting companies that are likely to become very large, although both New York and Boston slightly gained share.
-Utah was the notable rising star, growing from 1 to 5 companies.
+New York and Boston are distant competitors to the Bay Area when it comes to hosting companies that are likely to become very large.
+The Bay Area maintained its share from last year while New York rose slightly and Seattle dropped slightly.

 The information contained on the page and in the accompanying list and linked eBook is provided for general informational purposes, and should not be construed as investment advice.
 Wealthfront makes no representations or warranties about the accuracy or completeness of the information contained on this page or in the accompanying eBook or list.
 Nothing on this page or in the accompanying eBook or list should be construed as a solicitation or offer, or recommendation, to buy or sell any security.
 Financial advisory services are only provided to investors who become Wealthfront clients.
 Past performance is no guarantee of future results.